ministryofjustice/moj-design-system/app/views/components/multi-select/README.md

-Use this component to allow users to select multiple items in a list or table.
+Use the Multi Select component to let users select multiple items in a list.

 {{ dsExample({
   name: 'multi-select',
   example: 'default',
   height: 650
 }) }}

-## Guidance

-### When to use this component

-Use this component to allow users to select multiple items in a list or table.

 ### How it works